RomeoSilvestri/University/README.md

 ## Analysis of the Social Mobility of Graduates in Italy
 ### SAS - June 2020
+The aim of this study is to assess the social mobility of Italian high school graduates, using data from ISTAT on the class of 2015.
+Social mobility is defined as a change in social status in terms of income, education, and status.
+To measure it, a variable for the initial and final social class is constructed based on the conditions before and four years after graduation.
+The study also evaluates the differences in terms of employment, university education, and social emancipation among the different categories of the subject's initial class.
+In summary, the goal is to verify the existence and intensity of social mobility and to determine whether the initial social class influences one's career and educational path.

 ## Survival Analysis for Covid-19